geronimoiceberg/docs.quiver/docs/how-to/troubleshoot/fix-syncing-problems.md

 1. Delete all files except `arrow.conf`, `wallet.dat`, or `quiver-lite-wallet.dat`.

-1. Unpack the contents of `Arrow-bootstrap.rar` in `%appdata%\arrow`.
+1. Unpack the contents of `Arrow-bootstrap.rar` in `%HOMEPATH%\AppData\Roaming\Arrow` (by default).
 The blocks and chainstate directories are extracted.

 1. Open Quiver, and let it sync.